Commodity computing: The 1980s to mid-1990s

-The IBM PC was introduced in 1981 and immediately began displacing Apple IIs in the corporate world, but commodity computing as we know it today truly began when Compaq developed the first true IBM PC compatible.
+The IBM PC was introduced in 1981 and immediately began displacing Apple II systems in the corporate world, but commodity computing as we know it today truly began when Compaq developed the first true IBM PC compatible.
 More and more PC-compatible microcomputers began coming into big companies through the front door and commodity computing was well established.

-During the 1980s microcomputers began displacing larger computers in a serious way.
+During the 1980s, microcomputers began displacing larger computers in a serious way.
 At first, price was the key justification but by the late 1980s and early 1990s, VLSI semiconductor technology had evolved to the point where microprocessor performance began to eclipse the performance of discrete logic designs.
 These traditional designs were limited by speed-of-light delay issues inherent in any CPU larger than a single chip, and performance alone began driving the success of microprocessor-based systems.

 By the mid-1990s, nearly all computers made were based on microprocessors, and the majority of general purpose microprocessors were implementations of the x86 instruction set architecture.
-Although there was a time when every traditional computer manufacturer had its own proprietary micro-based designs there are only a few manufacturers of non-commodity computer systems today.
+Although there was a time when every traditional computer manufacturer had its own proprietary micro-based designs, there are only a few manufacturers of non-commodity computer systems today.